The Green Guru: Your Friendly Office Energy-Efficiency Auditor!

 What is the Office Energy-Efficiency Audit service?

-Environmental Studies master's student Rachel Brett continues her outstanding work as AUNE's Green Guru for the '11-'12 school year.
-The Office Energy-Efficiency Audit service that Rachel provides is designed to help all of us reduce and limit the carbon dioxide (CO2) and other greenhouse gas emissions from our individual work spaces and from our campus commuting practices.
-Rachel is ready to visit your desk to get you started.
+The Office Energy-Efficiency Audit service is designed to help all of us reduce and limit the carbon dioxide (CO2) and other greenhouse gas emissions from our individual work spaces and from our campus commuting practices.
+Contact Josh Lipkowitz, the Sustainability & Social Justice Coordinator, to get started!

 Why participate in the Office Energy-Efficiency Audit service?

-Because you will win prizes and recognition!
-And because Antioch University New England has made a commitment to being carbon neutral by 2020, we're not wasting any time getting started on meeting that goal.
+Antioch University New England has made a commitment to being carbon neutral by 2020, and we need everyone's help to achieve that goal.
 Although we can't see it directly, resources are consumed to light up our work space and to run our computers and other electronic devices.
 Producing electricity creates CO2 and other greenhouse gas emissions that directly contribute to global warming.
 One of the easiest ways we can move toward reducing our CO2 output is by making small, easy (we promise) changes in our office areas.

 How do I participate?

 Below are easy changes that be made by individuals in their own workspace to help reduce their carbon footprint.